-- (a) Compliance by a Person or Owner with specific federal or state laws that apply to the particular transaction at issue and require consideration of eCriminal Hhistory Iinformation constitutes a rebuttable defense to a discriminatory effect claim under the Act, e.g. Ineligibility of Dangerous Sex Offenders for Admission to Public Housing (42 U.S.C. §section 13663(a)) and Ineligibility of Individuals Convicted for Manufacturing or Producing Methamphetamine on Premises of Federally Assisted Housing for Admission to Public Housing and Housing Choice Voucher Programs (24 CFR section 982.553). - (b) Failure of a Person or Owner to comply with specific federal or state laws that prohibit consideration of specific Ceriminal Hhistory Iinformation, or require certain acts in regard to consideration of such history, and that apply to the transaction, shall constitute a violation of the Act.
+- (a) Compliance by a Person or Owner with specific federal or state laws that apply to the particular transaction at issue and require consideration of eCriminal Hhistory Linformation constitutes a rebuttable an affirmative defense to a discriminatory effect claim under the Act, e.g. Ineligibility of Dangerous Sex Offenders for Admission to Public Housing (42 U.S.C. §section 13663(a)) and Ineligibility of Individuals Convicted for Manufacturing or Producing Methamphetamine on Premises of Federally Assisted Housing for Admission to Public Housing and Housing Choice Voucher Programs (24 CFR section 982.553). - (b) Failure of a Person or Owner to comply with specific federal or state laws that prohibit consideration of specific Ceriminal Hhistory Information, or that require eertain aetsconsideration of mitigating factors or evidence of rehabilitation, in regard to consideration of such history, and that apply to the transaction, shallmay constitute a violation of the Act.